 Lastly, humour promotes creativity.
 Laughing encourages flexible thinking and the generation of novel ideas.
 It opens up new pathways in the brain, fostering a more creative mindset.
 Regular engagement with humour can help seniors maintain cognitive sharpness and preserve their cognitive abilities over time.

-Social Connection and Laughter among Seniors
+Social Connection and Laughter Among Seniors

-Laughter holds immense power in fostering social connections among seniors.
+Laughter thus holds immense power in fostering social connections among seniors.
 When seniors share a laugh with others, it strengthens their bonds and creates a sense of belonging within their social circles.

 Engaging in laughter together creates shared experiences and joyful memories, leading to a deeper sense of connection among seniors.
 It acts as a bridge that brings people together, transcends differences and promotes a sense of unity.